austin-leung/Keys-to-Success/README.md

 ## Base Case:
-The stepping stone that the explorer is currently on is the treasure.
+* Return true only if the current stepping stone is the treasure.

 ## English/Pseudocode Description of Algorithm:
 * Mark stone is visited